Transport map accelerated Markov chain Monte Carlo: Numerical examples

 \section{Numerical examples}

-Here we compare the performance of Algorithm \ref{alg:adaptalg} to that of several existing MCMC methods, including delayed rejection adaptive Metropolis (DRAM) \cite{Haario2006}, simplified manifold MALA (sMMALA) \cite{Girolami2011}, adaptive MALA (AMALA) \cite{Atchade2006}, and the No-U-Turn Sampler (NUTS) \cite{Hoffman2011}.
-For a full comparison, we will pair transport maps with several different reference proposal mechanisms: a random walk (TM+RW), both varieties of delayed rejection discussed in Section~\ref{sec:adaptmcmc:refprop} (denoted by TM+DRG for the global/independence proposal and TM+DRL for local proposals), the mixture proposal of Section~\ref{sec:adaptmcmc:refprop} (TM+MIX), and a MALA proposal (TM+LA).
-To explore the strengths and weaknesses of each algorithm, we consider three test problems providing a range of target distributions.
+Here we compare the performance of Algorithm \ref{alg:adaptalg} with that of several existing MCMC methods, including delayed rejection adaptive Metropolis (DRAM) \cite{Haario2006}, simplified manifold MALA (sMMALA) \cite{Girolami2011}, adaptive MALA (AMALA) \cite{Atchade2006}, and the No-U-Turn Sampler (NUTS) \cite{Hoffman2011}.
+For a full comparison, we will pair transport maps with several different reference proposal mechanisms: a random walk (TM+RW), both varieties of delayed rejection discussed in Section~\ref{sec:adaptmcmc:refprop} (denoted by TM+DRG for the global/independence proposal and TM+DRL for local proposals), and a MALA proposal (TM+LA).
+To explore the strengths and weaknesses of each algorithm, we consider three test problems that provide a range of target distributions.

 Throughout our results, the minimum effective sample size (ESS) over all parameter dimensions is used to evaluate MCMC performance.
+We run \emph{multiple} independent chains for each sampler and extract the median integrated autocorrelation time for each dimension, then take the worst case over dimensions; details on this ESS evaluation are provided in Appendix \ref{sec:esscalc}.
 Larger effective sample sizes correspond to smaller variances of estimates computed from MCMC samples.
-See \cite{Wolff2004} for details on how to compute ESS accurately.
+To illustrate the computational cost of each method, we also report the ESS normalized by run time and by the number of function evaluations.
+Posterior density evaluations and gradient evaluations are summed when normalizing by ``function evaluation.''